 DESCRIPTION OF WORK AND CLIENT CONTRACT PERIOD DATE OF COMMEN- CEMENT DATE OF COMPLETION TOTAL VALUE OF WORKS (KSHS.)
 PERCENTAGE COMPLETED TO DATE

-I certify that the above Correct. ivil Works are being carried or at by ourselves and that the above information n i (Title) (Signature) (Date)
+I certify that the above Civil V correct.
+Works are being carried out by ourselves and that the above information is (Title) (Signature) (Date)

 OTHER SUPPLEMENTARY INFORMATION